jhall8686/ENCE_3100_Jackson_Hall/Lab1/README.md

 The following table shows the arrangement of letters based on the three select bits, which are going to be SW[9:7] instead of SW[17:15].

  <img src="img/table_sc1.png" height = 200/>

+ To implement this, five instances of the following circuit diagram are needed-- notably without switches being attached to the multiplexer.
+The inputs will be hard-coded for each multiplexer.